 First Warning Forecast: Showers and storms, then sunshine and 80s

-On Wednesday, we’ll start the day with low clouds.
+On Wednesday, we’ll start the day with low clouds and patchy fog.
 An isolated shower is possible.
-However, as the low pushes away from our area through the day, we’ll see gradual clearing, with a mix of sun and clouds by mid to late afternoon.
+However, as low pressure pushes farther away from our area through the day, we’ll see gradual clearing, with a mix of sun and clouds by mid-to-late afternoon.
 Highs will be in the mid 70s.

 More sunshine is in the forecast for Thursday.
 Highs will soar into the mid 80s!
 A cold front will approach the area on Friday.
 We could see a few isolated showers, but the front will do little to cool us down.
 Highs will remain in the 80s Friday.
 More 80s are in the forecast for the weekend.